titi-devv/Exclusible-AI-Customer-Support/README.md

 ## Creating Language Model (LLM)

 The Language Model (LLM) is at the core of the chatbot and is responsible for generating responses.
-It utilizes the AutoGPTQ model, specific configurations, and embeddings to provide answers to user questions.

 The LLM is created and configured in the provided code.
 It takes user input and generates responses based on the training data, web scraping, and predefined templates.